Radnor Soccer Club Coaches

 Licenses: USSF D license

-Coaching Experience: Jake brings 10 years of coaching experience to RSC, including coaching the Haverford College men's team and the Radnor High School Girls Varsity Soccer Team.
+Coaching Experience: Jake brings 11 years of coaching experience to RSC, including coaching the Haverford College men's team.
+This will also be his third year as Head Coach for the Radnor High School Girls Varsity Soccer Team.

 Soccer Experience: Jake played youth soccer locally with Radnor Soccer Club and later FC Delco.
 A Radnor High School alumnus, he was a 3-year varsity player recognized as All-Central League and team MVP.
 He went on to be a 4-year starter and 3-year captain at Haverford College where he won All-Centennial Conference honors, was named to the NSCAA All-Region team, and won team MVP.
 He has international playing experience in Edinburgh, Scotland.